StoverGitHub/php_assessment/README.md

 10. Add a navigation bar to the top and info bar to the bottom
 11. Multiple Pictures per car to click through
 12. Expand the "Vehicle Listed __ Days Ago" functionality

+The MySQL database was created using phpMyAdmin.
+The schema can be found in picture form (db_schema.png) and in exported SQL form (assessment_db.sql).
+It has two tables: one for storing user information and one for storing vehicle listing information.
+For the purposes of this assessment, there were no relations between tables.
+Serial values were used as primary keys so input for account creation needed to be protected within index.php.